-Nintendo Switch OLED model vs Nintendo Switch: what’s the difference?
+Nintendo Switch OLED vs normal Switch: what’s the difference? | Stuff

 Price: deeper pockets needed

 If you want Mario and Zelda on an OLED, you’re going to have to pay up for the privilege.
-The Nintendo Switch OLED model costs £310, £30 more than the £280 (and often discounted) standard model, and over £100 more than the £199 Switch Lite.
+The Nintendo Switch OLED model costs £310, £30 more than the £280 (and often discounted) standard model did, although the standard model has been price-dropped to £260.
+The Switch OLED costs a little over £100 more than the £199 Switch Lite.

-Note: UPDATE: It's not the Switch Pro we were holding out for, but is the new OLED-equipped Nintendo Switch worth your cash?